BenWassa/drop/docs/TechStack.md

 ## Overview

-**Ocean in a Drop** is a mobile-first web application for quarterly habit tracking and identity practice.
+**drop** is a mobile-first web application for quarterly habit tracking and identity practice.
 This is a **browser-native application** that runs directly in any modern web browser without requiring Node.js, build tools, or compilation.
 Simply open `index.html` in your browser to run the app.

 ## Core Technologies